jefdaj/jefdaj.github.io/src/posts/2021/03/03/how-to-use-this-blog/index.md

 get interested but something seems to be missing, try exploring linked and similarly-tagged posts.
 Hopefully it makes sense in context.
 If not, please [let me know about it][about].

-Also, please tell me if I messed something up.
+Also, please tell me if I messed something else up.
 I want all the constructive feedback!

 [about]: /about.html